Le'Veon Bell: 2010 season

 Bell was an immediate contributor to the Spartans in their 11–2 campaign, which at the time was the most wins in a single season in school history.
 He made his collegiate debut in the Spartans' season opener against Western Michigan.
-In the 38–14 victory, he had 10 carries for 141 rushing yards and two rushing touchdowns.
-Two weeks later, against Notre Dame, he had 17 carries for 114 rushing yards and one rushing touchdown in the 34–31 victory.
-On September 25, against Northern Colorado, he had 11 carries for 92 rushing yards and three rushing touchdowns in the 45–7 victory.
+In the 38–14 victory, Bell had 10 carries for 141 yards and two touchdowns.
+Two weeks later against Notre Dame, he recorded 17 carries for 114 yards and a touchdown in the 34–31 victory.
+On September 25 against Northern Colorado, Bell had 11 carries for 92 yards and three touchdowns in the 45–7 victory.
 Overall, he appeared in 13 games, rushing for 605 yards on 107 carries with eight rushing touchdowns.
-He also added 97 yards on 11 receptions and returned six kickoffs for 142 yards.
+Bell also added 97 yards on 11 receptions and returned six kickoffs for 142 yards.
 In total, he had 844 all-purpose yards.
-He received All Big-Ten Freshman honors from ESPN.com and Rivals.com.
+Bell received All Big-Ten Freshman honors from ESPN.com and Rivals.com.

 2011 season

 As a sophomore, Bell's role increased for the Spartans in their 11–3 season.
-He started the 2011 season with nine carries for 40 rushing yards and two rushing touchdowns in a 28–6 victory over Youngstown State.
-On September 24, against Central Michigan, he had eight carries for 81 rushing yards and three rushing touchdowns in the 45–7 victory.
-On November 5, against the Minnesota Golden Gophers, he had 165 all-purpose yards (96 rushing, 38 receiving, and 31 kickoff return yards) and two total touchdowns in the 31–24 victory.
-On November 12, against the Iowa Hawkeyes, he had 161 yards of total offense and a rushing touchdown in the 37–21 victory.
-In the Big Ten Championship Game against Wisconsin, he had 18 carries for 106 rushing yards and one rushing touchdown in the 42–39 loss.
-Against #18 Georgia in the 2012 Outback Bowl, Bell rushed for 48 yards on 17 carries with two touchdowns and had five receptions for 39 yards in Michigan State's 33–30 2OT victory.
-Bell's second touchdown came very late in the fourth quarter and allowed the Spartans to force overtime.
+He started the season with nine carries for 40 yards and two touchdowns in a 28–6 victory over Youngstown State.
+On September 24 against Central Michigan, Bell had eight carries for 81 yards and three touchdowns in the 45–7 victory.
+On November 5 against the Minnesota Golden Gophers, he had 165 all-purpose yards (96 rushing, 38 receiving, and 31 kickoff return yards) and two total touchdowns in the 31–24 victory.
+The following week against the Iowa Hawkeyes, he had 161 yards of total offense and a rushing touchdown in the 37–21 victory.
+During the Big Ten Championship Game against Wisconsin, he had 18 carries for 106 rushing yards and a touchdown in the 42–39 loss.
+Against #18 Georgia in the 2012 Outback Bowl, Bell rushed for 48 yards on 17 carries with two touchdowns and had five receptions for 39 yards in Michigan State's 33–30 double overtime victory.
+His second touchdown came very late in the fourth quarter and allowed the Spartans to force overtime.
 Bell led the Spartans in rushing with 948 yards on 182 carries and 13 touchdowns.